Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Introduction to Wix Official Notifications.md

-# Introduction to Wix Official Notifications
+# 🎉 Welcome to Wix Official Notifications!

 Welcome to the documentation for the **Wix Automations solution for notifications sent from Wix**.
 This guide is designed for Wix employees and provides a comprehensive overview of creating official notifications where Wix is both the sender and the brand.